Cratecode/rust/sections/00_rust_concepts/01_rust_ownership_borrowing/README.md

 // If we used let mut here, it would let us set the variable to a
 // new value, but wouldn't give us access to modifying the list. let arr2 = &arr;

+// This also creates another immutable reference.
+// The difference here is that we can modify which
+// list arr3 points to.
+// Because the variable is marked as mut, we could write
+// arr3 = &other_list
+// to make it point to a different one.
+// Critically, we still can't modify the list itself, even
+// though we have mut here.
+// To do that, we'd need to use &mut arr let mut arr3 = &arr;
 ```

 But that's about as far as we can go.